tolossamuel/CSEC-members/README.md

 Strengthening security measures with the introduction of biometric login options.
 Enjoy a secure and convenient login experience using fingerprint or facial recognition.

+Public Event Pages:

+Introduce a dedicated section or pages specifically for public events accessible to all users, whether they are club members or not.
+Event Listings:

+Display a list of upcoming public events, including details such as event name, date, time, and location.
+Event Details:

+Provide detailed information about each public event, including a description, agenda, guest speakers, or any other relevant details.
+Registration for Public Events:

+Allow users, both club members and non-members, to register for public events directly from the public event pages.
+Guest Access:

+Ensure that public event pages are accessible without requiring users to log in.
+Non-members can view event details and register without creating an account.
+Interactive Features:

+Include interactive elements such as event polls, Q&A sessions, or comments to engage users and build a sense of community around each public event.
+Sharing and Social Integration:

+Enable users to easily share information about public events on social media platforms, fostering wider participation and awareness.
+Event Reminders:

+Provide an option for users to set event reminders, helping them stay informed about upcoming public events.
+Feedback and Ratings:

+Allow attendees to provide feedback and ratings for public events, helping organizers understand the audience's preferences and improve future events.
+Public Event Calendar:

+Include a public event calendar that showcases all upcoming events in a user-friendly and visually appealing format.
+Notification Alerts:

+Implement notification alerts for public events, ensuring users receive timely updates and reminders about event dates and details.
+Responsive Design:

+Ensure that the public event pages have a responsive design, allowing users to access information seamlessly on various devices, including smartphones and tablets.
+Public Event Archives:

+Create an archive or history section for past public events, allowing users to explore and learn about previous events.